digitalocean/Kubernetes-Starter-Kit-Developers/README.md

   ```

 ### Enabling Proxy Protocol

-There are lot of configuration options available to you when running Ambassador Edge Stack but we will focus on automatic certificate management in the Ambassador Edge Stack in this part.
-After deploying the Service above  and manually enabling the proxy protocol you have to need to deploy the following Ambassador Module to manage Ambassador Edge Stack to utilize the proxy protocol and then restart Ambassador Edge Stack for the configuration to take effect.
+Proxy protocol enables a L4 Load balancer to communicate the original client IP.
+For this work, we need to configure both ends (DO LB and AES).After deploying the Service above  and manually enabling the proxy protocol you have to need to deploy the following Ambassador Module to manage Ambassador Edge Stack to utilize the proxy protocol and then restart Ambassador Edge Stack for the configuration to take effect.

 Also you can create load balancer by using configuration like below
 [For more Details](https://github.com/digitalocean/digitalocean-cloud-controller-manager/tree/master/docs/controllers/services/examples)